djplaner/blog/docs/2011/08/23/is-it-a-service-industry-or-is-it-eating-the-world/index.md

 ---
-title: Is IT a service industry, or is it &quot;eating the world&quot;?
+title: Is IT a service industry, or is it \"eating the world\"?
 date: 2011-08-23 11:40:35+10:00
 categories: ['information-systems', 'ipt', 'teaching']
 type: post